theroughcoder/facebook-clone/README.md

 ## Overview

-It is a project that is built with the help of react for frontend, node js with express framework for backend and mongodb as a database.
-Which also means it is a Mern project.
+It is a project that is built with the help of react for frontend, node js with express framework for backend and mongodb as a database, which also means it is a MERN stack project.
 This project has used redux for storing the variable globally.
 Plus cloudinary is used for storing images online.
-Some of the famous libraries have been used in the project for enhancing the needy and advance functionalities like Axios, formik, react-loading-skeleton etc.
+Some famous libraries have been used in the project for enhancing the needy and advance functionalities like Axios, formik, react-loading-skeleton etc.

 ## Features

 * User friendly UI
 * Upload corp images
 * Send\cancel\accept friend request
 * Follow\unfollow friend
 * Explore home feed
 * Multi way posting
 * Search Friend
 * skeleton loading effect
 * Loader
-* Reducer for perfect cordination
+* Reducer for perfect coordination
 * Redux

 ## Tools